microsoft/sqlworkshops/AzureSQLWorkshop/azuresqlworkshop/04-Performance.md

 Given the evidence to this point, without any query tuning, our workload requires more CPU capacity than we have deployed for our Azure SQL Database.

+TODO: This is where we would interject Query Performance Insights since it uses the Query Store.

-**Step 5: Observe performance using the Azure Portal**
+**Step 5: Observing performance using Azure Monitor**

-The Azure Portal provides performance information in the form of a graph.
-The standard default view is called **Compute Utilization** which you can see on the Overview blade for your database:<br><br>
+Azure Monitor provides performance metrics which you can view in various methods including Azure Portal.
+In the Overview page for an Azure SQL database, the standard default view is called **Compute Utilization** which you can see on the Overview blade for your database:<br><br>

 <img src="../graphics/Azure_Portal_Compute_Slow_Query.png" alt="Azure_Portal_Compute_Slow_Query"/>

 Notice in this example, the compute utilization near 100% for a recent time range.
 This chart will show resource resource usage over the last hour and is refreshed continually.
 If you click on the chart you customize the chart (Ex. bar chart) and look at other resource usage.

+**TODO:**The Compute utilization from the portal uses Azure Monitor Metrics.
+Show how to get the same information (which provides historical information) from the portal menu.
+Show how to click on Metrics and add CPU percentage.

+TODO: Show how to see the same CPU metric data using either Kusto queries or Azure SQL Analytics.

 <p style="border-bottom: 1px solid lightgrey;"></p>